All Episodes

 He would do anything you needed.

-But uh and he was a slimy guy.
+And he was a slimy guy.

-I I I didn't really know him, but I would talk to him sometimes.
+I didn't really know him, but I would talk to him sometimes.

-But when he talked to you, it was how are you?
+But when he talked to you, it was, how are you?

-You and if you're doing stuff like that, you don't keep a list.
+And if you're doing stuff like that, you don't keep a list.

 Why would you keep a client list?

-I mean, you don't keep a list, so and so, three fourteen-year-old girls.
+I mean, you don't keep a list, so-and-so, three 14-year-old girls.

 You don't keep a list like that.

-They I mean a couple of women I know, he just the society types, he had met them, somehow got their number, but they didn't know him.
+He had met them, somehow got their number, but they didn't know him.

-Uh do we have her uh explanation?
+Do we have her explanation?

-Now uh one minute is missing on the video.
+No, one minute is missing on the video.

 Everybody thinks he was killed.

-I kind of think he was killed in jail because uh a lot of the video vanished, a lot of the guards suddenly disappeared.
+I kind of think he was killed in jail because a lot of the video vanished.

 And there have been incidents in that prison, that exact prison in the past.